mHijuxS/mhijuxs.github.io/_posts/2025-06-21-hackthebox-titanic.md

 We take note of the MySQL root password and move in to the `flask-app` repository.
 In this repository, we find the source code of a Flask application which is used to manage tickets (the one on `titanic.htb`).
 The application has an endpoint `/download` which allows us to download files from the server.

 Inside the app code for this endpoint, we can see that it uses the `ticket` parameter to determine the file to download.
-The code is vulnerable to directory traversal attacks, allowing us to access files outside the intended directory.
+The code is vulnerable to directory traversal attacks, because it is simply joining the `ticket` parameter with the `TICKETS_DIR` variable without any validation or sanitization, allowing us to access files outside the intended directory.

 ![NON](file-20250620205810354.png)